 Do economics students today still read the work of Adam Smith?

-Reading Smith’s original works gives us a better picture; it is very informative and instructive.
-But with economics students we limit that to a few selected pages or passages.
+Reading Smith’s original works gives a better picture; it is very informative and instructive.
+But with economics students we limit reading Smith’s work to a few selected pages or passages.
 The Wealth of Nations demands a lot of perseverance.
 The Theory of Moral Sentiments does not, that is an easy read.
-But it is less systematic in its argumentation than economics students are used to.
+But it is less systematic in its argumentation than economics students are used to.”

-The book is written against the background of ‘natural theology’: the vision that God created reality for the purpose of making people happy.
+His observations are made against a background assumption of ‘natural theology’: the vision that God created reality for the purpose of making people happy.
 God has given us everything to make that possible, including different sentiments such as sympathy: our ability to understand others and put ourselves in their shoes.
 And also our tendency towards mutual sympathy: our sensitivity to harmony with others and the need to be appreciated by other people.

-But Smith recognizes that people are not only inclined to positive emotions such as sympathy, but also to jealousy, for example.
-And he is aware that people are not as rational as economists normally presume.
+Smith recognizes however that people are not only inclined to positive emotions such as sympathy, but also to jealousy, for example.
+And he is aware that people are not as rational as economists normally assume.”

 “Perhaps there is not such a big ‘Smith problem’ after all, I would say.”